 Carney Trucking’s story isn’t unique.
 Trucking shutdowns have spiked this year, and understanding your fleet’s data is vital from both a safety and financial standpoint.
 Using the Idelic Safety Suite, the industry-leading comprehensive driver management platform, fleets gain a 360-degree understanding of each drivers’ behavior.
-By proactively assigning targeted training and performance improvement plans, fleets have seen reductions in claims of over 55%.
+By proactively assigning targeted training and professional development plans, fleets have seen reductions in claims of over 55%.

 Learn how your fleet can obtain similar reductions by watching our two-minute demo of the Idelic Safety Suite.